Department of Family Services – Children, Youth and Families

 Foster Parent College Online Training

 Foster Parent College offers training on a variety of key topics.
 Newly approved and seasoned foster parents can build new skills or reinforce information acquired from New Generation PRIDE.
 FPC is self-paced and can be accessed online from anywhere at your convenience 24/7.
 All classes are free to approved foster parents with Fairfax County.
 You may choose to take any class you believe will be helpful for your own personal growth and development.
-This month’s featured training is Children Entering Care: Mental Health Issues (Also available in Spanish).
+This month’s featured training is Reducing Family Stress.
 Read more.

 If you have questions or need additional support, please reach out to one of the in-service trainers; Emily Thomas.
 You may also contact FPC at 541-343-6636 or toll free at 1-800-777-6636, (PT) for technical difficulties.
 As always, once a class is completed, please email the certificate to Emily Thomas.